vajjipartisatwikraj/scope-codestats/backend/scripts/README_NIGHTLY_SYNC.md

-# Nightly Profile Synchronization at 2:00 AM IST
+# Nightly Profile Synchronization at 12:00 AM IST (Midnight)

 This document explains how the nightly profile synchronization works, how to configure it, and how to monitor its performance.

 ## Overview

-The system automatically syncs all user profiles across 6 competitive programming platforms every day at 2:00 AM Indian Standard Time (IST), which is 20:30 UTC of the previous day.
+The system automatically syncs all user profiles across 6 competitive programming platforms every day at 12:00 AM Indian Standard Time (IST), which is 18:30 UTC of the previous day.

 The synchronization:
 - Updates all user profiles across LeetCode, Codeforces, CodeChef, GeeksforGeeks, HackerRank, and GitHub